aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 [Official MySQL EF Core Database Provider](https://docs.microsoft.com/en-us/ef/core/providers/mysql/) and the other is [Pomelo EF Core Database Provider for MySQL](https://docs.microsoft.com/en-us/ef/core/providers/pomelo/).

-> **NOTE:** The official provider [`MySql.Data.EntityFrameworkCore`](https://www.nuget.org/packages/MySql.Data.EntityFrameworkCore) [supported EF Core 2.0 after version 6.10.5](https://dev.mysql.com/doc/connector-net/en/connector-net-entityframework-core.html), but you have to do a lot change when using it,so the Pomelo EF Core Database Provider will be used in this example, instead.
+> **NOTE:** The official provider [`MySql.Data.EntityFrameworkCore`](https://www.nuget.org/packages/MySql.Data.EntityFrameworkCore) [supports EF Core 2.0 after version 6.10.5](https://dev.mysql.com/doc/connector-net/en/connector-net-entityframework-core.html), but you have to make a lot of changes when using it.
+So, the Pomelo EF Core Database Provider will be used in this example instead.
 >
 > Related issue: https://github.com/aspnetboilerplate/aspnetboilerplate/issues/4007